-The dramatic reduction in transportation and communication costs in the past three to four decades has increased the cross-border flows of goods, services, capital, information technology and people to unprecedented levels.
-Much of modern commercial and financial life has become transnational and this has a profound transnationalization effect on the applicable law, away from the statist systems.
-It is further promoted by the dispute resolution through international arbitration.
-Contemporary phenomena such as mass migration, international terrorism, environmental harm and the digital space are other products of the ongoing process of legal globalization, potentially leading to transnational minimum standards of behaviour.
+The dramatic reduction in transportation and communication costs in the past three to four decades has increased the cross-border flows of goods, services, capital, people and information technology to unprecedented levels.
+Much of modern commercial and financial life has become transnational and this has a profound transnationalization effect on the applicable law.
+Contemporary phenomena such as mass migration, international terrorism, environmental harm and the digital sphere are other products of the ongoing process of legal globalization.

-With globalization the subjects of legal regulation become de-territorialized, often rendering State law impotent and obsolete.
-If not already superseded by transnational minimum standards, statist legal systems have been converging, either through legal transplants and treaties or through the more subtle influences of judicial cross-fertilization, the reception within the domestic system of soft law generated by transnational bodies.
+With globalization the subjects of legal regulation become de-territorialized, often rendering national law impotent and obsolete.
+If not already superseded by transnational minimum standards, statist legal systems have been converging, either through treaties and legal transplants or through the more subtle influences of judicial cross-fertilization and the reception of soft law generated by transnational bodies.

 While State law is increasingly permeated by extraneous influences, governments may sponsor further legal convergence through political integration.
-Supranational entities such as the European Union generate thousands of legal norms that apply across State jurisdictions.
-In entities like the European Union, the State has lost much of the monopoly of norm-creation addressed to its citizens, to the point that it might be appropriate to say that domestic law is but one system in a legal pluriverse.
+Supranational entities such as the European Union generate thousands of legal norms that apply across national jurisdictions.
+Within such entities, the State loses the monopoly of norm-creation addressed to its citizens, to the point that it might be appropriate to say that domestic law is but one system in a legal multiverse.

-Important at least in commerce and finance are the forces of immanent law formation through fundamental and general principles, customary practices and enhanced of party autonomy.
-In spite of its statist bias, in the European continent modern legal thought always retained some of the tradition of the jus commune, within which the law was conceived, taught and applied as locally variable but grounded in a common body of texts, principles and doctrines.
-For many hundreds of years, students from all over Europe would enrol in universities to learn a common law based on common sources written in a common language.
-This changed in the 19th Century, but the study of transnational law signals a return to the foundations of law in all of Western culture.
+The forces of immanent law formation through fundamental and general principles, customary practices and enhanced party autonomy are key in some fields of law, namely commercial and financial law.
+In spite of its statist bias, modern legal thought in Europe always retained some of the tradition of the jus commune, within which the law was conceived, taught and applied as locally variable but grounded in a common body of texts, principles and doctrines.
+For many hundreds of years, students from all over Europe would enroll in universities to learn a common law based on common sources written in a common language.
+While this changed over the 19th century, the contemporary study of global law signals a return to the foundations of law in all of Western culture.

 The Master of Transnational Law does not aim to provide tools for the practice of a particular legal profession.
-On the contrary, its purpose is to contribute to develop a cosmopolitan and modern legal culture and filling the shortcomings of by the statist profile of the traditional legal education in a globalized environment.
-At the same time, the programme may provide students with new methods of legal analysis, research, decision-making, and communication in line with the best transnational practices.
+On the contrary, its purpose is to contribute to develop a cosmopolitan and modern legal culture and overcoming the inadequacies of the statist profile of traditional legal education in a globalized environment.
+At the same time, the programme provides students with new methods of legal analysis, research, decision-making, and communication in line with the best international academic practices.

-In this way, students will be able to confront the challenges of an increasingly internationalized professional world and progress to further specialized or doctoral studies, in Portugal or abroad.
+By pursuing this masters programme, students will be encouraged to reflect on the challenges of an increasingly internationalized legal world and progress to further specialized or doctoral studies, in Portugal or abroad.